(classification of stars based upon spectral features)

 a single-digit appended, is a classification based upon the star's

 spectral features and the temperatures associated with

 those features.
-Ten such types are commonly used, 0 (hottest)
+Ten such types for each class are commonly used, 0 (hottest)

 Commonly the spectral type is cited with a following Roman numeral